Occupational hazard: Women breaking Bhilawa in Maharashtra's Washim getting wounds on skin | www.lokmattimes.com

 Sonali Khillare said, "This work has to be done from morning to evening, there is a pain in the hands, there is no sleep, and there are wounds on the body due to flying oil coming out of Bhilawa.
 The government should help us in its treatment."

-Kanta Khandare shared her plight with the ANI, "By breaking Bhilawa, we earn our livelihood however, we are paid peanuts while the contractors earn lakhs and lakhs of rupees."
+Kanta Khandare shared her plight with the , "By breaking Bhilawa, we earn our livelihood however, we are paid peanuts while the contractors earn lakhs and lakhs of rupees."

 She added that the women of her village buy Bhilawa from the contractors, and after breaking 3 to 4 quintals of Bhilawa, only 12 kg of Godambi (dry fruit) comes out of it, the money received from which is very meagre, It is not possible for everyone to treat the wounds and stains caused by the oil that comes out.
 The government does not help women in this matter, she said.